bolemo/aegis/README.md

 # Firewall Blocklist
 Firewall blocklist script for Netgear R7800 Router with Voxel firmware.

-should work with several other Netgear routers as well.
+Should work with several other Netgear routers as well.

 ## Version
 3.0.0

 ## Prerequisite
 * You need to have Voxel's Firmware: https://www.voxel-firmware.com
-* Although not mandatory for this script to work properly, it is recommanded to bave iprange installed (either on the internal flash `/usr/bin`, either installed through Entware [self compiled].
+* Although not mandatory for this script to work properly, it is recommanded to bave iprange installed (either on the internal flash `/usr/bin`, or through Entware [self compiled]).
 The install script will offer to install iprange on the internal flash.
 You can decide to install it separately or not at all. iprange allows great optimizations.
-* Although it is possible to install the script on the system partition, this is not recommanded and this installation requires to be on an external (USB) drive (the one on which you may have installed Entware).
+* If it is possible to install the script on the system partition, this is not recommanded and this installation requires to be on an external (USB) drive (the one on which you may have installed Entware).
 * This script will be creating `firewall-start.sh` in `/opt/scripts`; that is a way to define custom iptables in Voxel's Firmwares.
 If you are already using your own `/opt/scripts/firewall-start.sh`, a line will be added to it to allow this script to work.
 The clean process will remove that line leaving the rest of `/opt/scripts/firewall-start.sh` in place.

 ## Install